Top ten – West Swedish visitor gardens

 Little Castle Garden, - Läckö Slott, Lidköping

 The Little Castle Garden is sheltered by high, whitewashed stone walls, and is in the grounds of beautiful Läckö Castle, on the shores of Sweden’s largest lake, Vänern.
 The kitchen garden has been designed by legendary head gardener Simon Irvine, who for the last 25 years has seen to it that the garden is cultivated organically and sustainably.
-All work is done by hand and everything edible is harvested and used straight away in the award winning kitchen of the Hvita Hjorten restaurant, listed as one of the best in Scandinavia in the White Guide Nordic restaurant guide.
+All work is done by hand and everything edible is harvested and used straight away in the kitchen of the Gastrosfär restaurant.

 Gunnebo House and Gardens, Mölndal